vinnywiz/Peer-to-Peer-Lending/README.md

 The second data is the loan data.
 The loan data includes actual loan information about applicants whose listings are approved and who received a loan from the Prosper Lending platform.
 The loan data has information about loan characteristics such as loan interest rate, loan amount, loan maturities, principal payments, balance, etc.

 Additionally, the loan data include our target feature, the loan status column.
 This column contains information that signifies if a loan is a bad loan (defaulted) or not a bad loan (completed).
-Some features in the listings and loan data are only relevant after loan issuance and are therefore not available to investors at the time of investing.
+Some of the features in the listings and loan data are only relevant after loan issuance and are therefore not available to investors at the time of investing.
 We used the [Prosper Data Dictionary](https://www.prosper.com/Downloads/Services/Documentation/ProsperDataExport_Details.html) to better understand the features available to investors prior to a loan issuance.

 # 3. Methodology

 ![image](results/Design/etl.jpg)

 ### a.
 Data Preprocessing
 To begin, we executed a simple exploratory analysis using the data dictionary to find unique key identifiers to merge the listings and loans data.
 Both datasets have their unique key identifiers however, there is no direct connection between the unique identifiers.
 We decided to merge the two datasets with 6 common variables **(loan_origination_date, amount_borrowed, borrower_rate, prosper_rating, term, and co_borrower_application)**.
-We kept only uniquely merged rows as there might be two same borrowers who requested the same amount of loan and received the same loan interest and maturity.
+We kept only uniquely merged rows as there might be two or more borrowers who requested the same amount of loan and received the same loan interest and maturity.
 We filtered the data to only include loans from 2015 - 2021.
 After merging we had more that 80% unique rows.
+This was good amount of data to train the machine learning model.

- Some of features in the data was dropped some based on these conditions;
+ Other features in the loans and listing data was dropped based on these conditions;
-  - variables with >50% of missing data
+  - features with >50% of missing data
-  - variables that would introduce data leakage (eg age_in_months)
+  - features that would introduce data leakage (eg age_in_months)
-  - variables unavailable until loan issuance (eg days_past_due, late_fees_paid)
+  - features unavailable until loan issuance (eg days_past_due, late_fees_paid)
-  - variables that include only one feature (eg scorex).
+  - features that include only one value (eg scorex).

   *Missing Value Imputation*